 January 1, 2014

 Dear Young Writers and Their Parents and Teachers,

-- Writers' Camp is a stress-free, non-judgmental, creative, open environment.
+- It’s a stress-free, nonjudgmental, open environment.

 Why should parents select this camp or teachers recommend it?